 Anca is an applied mathematician and a research fellow at the University of Melbourne.
 Her research interests and experience lie in high dimensional dependence modelling, risk analysis, decision theory, probabilistic graphical models, and structured expert judgement.
 Her current research is focused on structured expert judgement elicitation and aggregation methods for Bernoulli distributed random variables.

-Martina Hoffmann is a statistical research assistant at the University of Melbourne.
+Martina is a statistical research assistant, communications officer and tutor at the University of Melbourne.
 She holds a double degree in actuarial studies and science (mathematics and statistics).
-After completing the graduate program at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Martina worked in Border Compliance at the Department of Agriculture, Fisheries and Forestry.
+After completing the graduate program at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Martina worked in Border Compliance at the then Department of Agriculture, Fisheries and Forestry.
 As well as conducting statistical research, she also manages the communications at CEBRA.
 She is interested in science communication and data visualisation.

 Les holds a Masters in Arts, majoring in History and Philosophy of Science, and Graduate Diploma in Information Management.
 He has held information management roles in public, research and non-profit organisations since 2004.
 His research interests include semantic web solutions for improving research platforms, and metadata for research, policy and education collections.